 Correct TAM assessment requires that you know your market boundaries.
 To do this, you only need to make a list of the countries or cities in which you operate or plan to carry out your activities.

 Working with the base of companies and assessing TAM

-Calculation of the volume of the target market is a laborious process, and this stage is the longest and most ambitious.
-Without the help of sales managers who work in the target market, it becomes a process very difficult to pull off.
+Calculation of the volume of the target market is a complicated process, and this stage is the longest and most ambitious.
+Without the help of sales managers who work in the target market, it becomes a process challenging to pull off.

 Humble self promotion: prospects list building is a fundamental thing in b2b sales, thats why we have market research listed at GRIN Launcher as separate service.
 Basically, when we figure out target profiles for customers and do list building of say “CTOs in Bay Area of Warehouse companies with head count up to 500” thats a TAM metric for them that can be further extrapolated to same parameters by targeting a wider geo.
 Here is an article covering the topic in greater details: Scraping LinkedIn – scalable approach to prospecting & lead gen